 |Online:||There is no official website for the park.
 Lavender updates on the Kuki City website.|

 There is only a very small car park.
 The parking spots aren’t clearly marked out, but it would fit about ten cars neatly parked.

 A sample of nearby attractions, not just in Kuki but in neighboring cities too.
-You can use the Kuki tag to see both tourist attractions and seasonal events in Kuki.
+You can use the Kuki / Gyoda tag to see both tourist attractions and seasonal events in the Kuki area.

 - Hydrangea in the Kisai Area, which is in Kazo city but commutable by car